zhiqiangf/eco-gotests/tests/ocp/sriov/tests/README.md

 - `ECO_OCP_SRIOV_VF_NUM` - Number of virtual functions to create (default: 2)
 - `SRIOV_VF_NUM` - Alternative VF number environment variable (fallback if `ECO_OCP_SRIOV_VF_NUM` is not set)
 - `SRIOV_DEVICES` - Custom device configuration (format: `name1:deviceid1:vendor1:interface1,name2:deviceid2:vendor2:interface2,...`)
+- `ECO_REPORTS_DUMP_DIR` - Directory for test reports and JUnit XML files (default: `/tmp/reports`). **Note**: If not set to an absolute path, JUnit reports may be written to the test execution directory instead of the reports directory.

 #### Device Configuration